Demonstrators in Havana protest shortages, rising prices

 Police initially trailed behind as protesters chanted “Freedom,” “Enough” and “Unite.”
 One motorcyclist pulled out a U.S. flag, but it was snatched from him by others.

-“We are fed up with the queues, the shortage.
+“We are fed up with the queues, the shortages.
 That’s why I’m here,” one middle-age protester told The Associated Press.
 He declined to identify himself for fear of being arrested later.

-Cuba is going through its worst economic crisis in decades, along with a resurgence of coronavirus cases.
+Cuba is going through its worst economic crisis in decades, along with a resurgence of coronavirus cases, as it suffers the consequences of U.S. sanctions imposed by the Trump administration.

 The demonstration grew to a few thousand in the vicinity of Galeano Avenue and the marchers pressed on despite a few charges by police officers and tear gas barrages.
 People standing on many balconies along the central artery in the Centro Habana neighborhood applauded the protesters passing by.
 Others joined in the march.